LeedsCodeDojo/Recursion/Exercises_CSharp.md

 The list [1, 2, 3, 4, 5, 6, 7, 8] when filtered should give [2, 4, 6, 8].

 Note: This is much easier in languages which have a recursive list structures.
-In other languages, such as C#, it's a bit of a pain.
-You could try using a Linked List - see Appendix A for an example.
+In languages which don't, such as C#, it's a bit of a pain.
+You could use the RecursiveList which can be found in the repository.
 Or just move on to the next exercise..

 ### 1.6 IsEven